 The best way to successfully carry out the Yellow Line Project philosophies is through a collaboration between local law enforcement, and human service providers.
-Seek out leaders and direct service staff from your county's Human Services and Sheriff departments or Local Police departments who can be key contributors to your leadership team.
+Seek out leaders and direct service staff from your county's Human Services and Sheriff's Office or Local Police departments who can be key contributors to your leadership team.
 The following community members can also provide resources and additional insight to the leadership team:

 - Treatment center providers

 - Hospital personnel